 - Access to the Museum’s Cullen Sculpture Garden, designed by Isamu Noguchi

-- Access to the public features of the Glassell School of Art building, including its walkable BBVA Compass Roof Garden and Glassell Café coffee bar
+- Access to the public features of the Glassell School of Art building, including the walkable BBVA Compass Roof Garden and Glassell Coffee Bar

 • Parking The closest Museum parking is the underground garage at 5101 Montrose Boulevard.
-Learn more about parking and transportation options.
+More info about parking

 • Enhance your visit!
-Grab your headphones and listen to a Spotify playlist carefully selected for you to enjoy as you view the campus’s new spaces.
+Grab your headphones and listen to a Spotify playlist carefully selected for you to enjoy as you explore the new campus spaces.